bioc/eheat/README.md

 <img src="man/figures/README-ggheat_legend_name2-1.png" width="100%" />

-Inside guides will be kept in the panel.
+Inside guides will be kept in the heatmap body panel since this type of legend should be intentionally placed by the user, so `ggheat` will not include it in the collection.

 ``` r
 draw(